The Simple Investor (and 5 big threats)

 They hope someday they'll feel ready.

-They'll know just enough to finally get started.
+That they'll know just enough to finally get started.

-And they'll avoid making any mistakes.
+And they'll avoid making mistakes.

 But as they wait..